infracost/infracost-azure-devops/README.md

    3. Choose "Starter Pipeline" in the **"Configure"** stage
    4. Replace the Starter Pipeline yaml with the following:
     ```yaml
-    # The Azure Pipelines docs (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/tasks) describe other options.
+    # You can set up build triggers, as per the Quick Start guide to see comments on all pull
-    # Running on pull requests to `master` (or your default branch) is a good default.
+    # requests to a specific branch.
-    pr:
+    # If you are seeing the build triggered twice you can try uncommenting the below line:
-      - master
+    # trigger: none

     variables:
       - name: TF_ROOT
         value: PATH/TO/TERRAFORM/CODE # Update this!
       # If you use private modules you'll need this env variable to use
       # the same ssh-agent socket value across all steps.
       - name: SSH_AUTH_SOCK
         value: /tmp/ssh_agent.sock
       # This instructs the CLI to send cost estimates to Infracost Cloud.
 Our SaaS product
       #   complements the open source CLI by giving teams advanced visibility and controls.
       #   The cost estimates are transmitted in JSON format and do not contain any cloud
       #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
       - name: INFRACOST_ENABLE_CLOUD
         value: true